nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice):** Returns a random show from the currently displayed list.
   - Pros: - Simple and easy to use.
-  - Cons: - If user wants to get another suggestion, they have to call the list command to get a full list of shows again
+  - Cons: - If the user wants to get another suggestion, they have to call the list command to get a full list of shows again.
 - **Alternative 2 :** Returns a random show from the list of all shows currently in Trackermon.
-  - Pros: - If user wants to get another suggestion, they can just call suggest another time.
+  - Pros: - If the user wants to get another suggestion, they can just call suggest another time.
   - Cons: - Users are unable to get a suggestion from a filtered list of show.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)